 Do note that there are a few more types, such as bus/van conversion, that are not mentioned.

-Class B motorhome: (21 to 24ft) This RV is much like a minivan and is the smallest of the engine RVs.
+(21 to 24ft) This smaller motorhome is much like a minivan and is the smallest of the engine RVs.
 It’s easy to drive and is very fuel-efficient compared to Class C. This RV is good for small groups going on a trip.

-Fifth wheel: (25 to 40ft) Similar to travel trailers.
-Very stable when towing, and it has slide outs for kitchens, living areas, and bedrooms.
+(25 to 40ft) Similar to travel trailers and other towable RVs.
+Very stable when towing, and it has slide-outs for kitchens, living areas, and bedrooms.
 This has its perks of still being able to use your car for side trips.
+These are often as large or larger than Class A and C motorhomes.

 Each of these names just gives you a better insight into what the RV is like.
 What type of RV you choose will depend on your lifestyle and what your goals are on the road.